-The Linux/Unix port of OpenSSH has a read-only mailing list email@example.com.
+The Linux/Unix port of OpenSSH has a read-only mailing list firstname.lastname@example.org.
 This list carries announcements of updated versions and related software.
 This list is closed for public posting and is very low-volume.

 Information on subscription and list account management may be found here.

 The openssh-unix-dev list (email@example.com) is for the discussions relating to the development of both the portable and OpenBSD version of OpenSSH.

 Traffic is light to moderate (zero to twenty messages per day).
 Valid subjects are the development of OpenSSH (both portable and OpenBSD versions), documentation and troubleshooting (assuming you have read the manual).
 HTML, "rich text" formatted email and large attachments are NOT PERMITTED.
 Posting requests for help which demonstrate your lack of familiarity with the basic documentation is likely to result in only "RTFM" responses, so please check it first.

 Discussion of commercial products is *off topic* for this mailing list, except when it arises in the context of OpenSSH development (e.g. discussing interoperability).